DigitalDataServices/GeocortexMenuComponents/README.md

 # Geocortex Menu Components

-JavaScript library to hide or show menu items and/or toolbar components within the Geocortex Viewer for HTML5.
+JavaScript library for the Geocortex Viewer for HTML5 to hide or show menu items and/or toolbar components.
 This library requires that the components being removed exist within the site.
 Components are not dynamically added only temporarily hidden.

 Hide and Show the following items in Geocortex Sites: